healeycodes/EmojiStreamer/README.md

 Integration tests are used to ensure that the connection to Reddit is functional.

-The process is the same as the install stage but swap `npm start` for `npm test`.
+The setup steps are the same as the install stage but swap `npm start` for `npm test`.

 See `.travis.yml` for more information.